 In Semester 2, students will learn how to program microprocessors to construct and build their own Retro Arcade Game.
-The mix of Electronics, Design, Mechanisms, Programing and Design skills will make a solid platform for the students to progress into a wide range of pathways.
+The mix of electronics, design, mechanisms and programming skills will make a solid platform for the students to progress into a wide range of pathways.